 The space between the exterior of the voice coil and the top pole plate is critical as well.
 Larger gaps are easier to produce but will underperform due to lower magnetic field strength and poorer heat dissipation.
 Smaller gaps run the risk of the magnet and voice coil touching, which will reduce the longevity of the speaker.

 The bottom pole plate and upward-reaching pole piece are often referred to together as the yoke.

-This component is not only the back of the loudspeaker but also extends the opposite magnetic pole to the interior of the voice coil.
+This component is the back of the loudspeaker and extends the opposite magnetic pole to the interior of the voice coil.

-Similarly to the top pole plate, the shape and strength of the yoke along with the gap between the yoke and the voice coil affect the thermal dissipation and power handling of the driver.
+Similar to the top pole plate, the shape and strength of the yoke, along with the gap between the yoke and the voice coil, affect the thermal dissipation and power handling of the driver.

 Each basket has its own acoustic properties (absorption, resonance, etc.) and should be designed to benefit not only the driver itself but the loudspeaker performance at large.